God's Little Acre

 Abe with blousy Rita.
 Well matched.

 power play.
-With the always cutely coiffed and dolled up Jill
+The always cutely coiffed and dolled up Jill

 Two love interests waft in and out, deflecting Abe from his self imposed charismatic ennui.
 Parker Posey as fellow professor Rita; a breezy, sexy prisoner of her own unsatisfying life.
-And Emma Stone as a precocious student, Jill, inexperienced in life, and Schopenhauring her will to be interesting.
+And Emma Stone as precocious goy student Jill; inexperienced in life, and Schopenhauring her will to be interesting.

 Though Abe quotes past traumas and losses in his life, they are quoted meaninglessly, and without personal depth, as if making conversation.
 This is how this character is written, and Phoenix personalizes the shallow and charming bibliophile/professor in ways one can't help but admire.
 Phoenix, Posey and a great supporting play by Peter Scolari, all surpass the rote characterizations and inanity of Allen's conceit.

-Early on in the film, as Abe is so offhanded in nature about deep tragedies, any rational person may see the calculation behind the charmingly bookish, nebbishy veneer.
+Early on, as Abe is so offhanded in nature about deep tragedies, any rational person may see the calculation behind the charmingly bookish, nebbishy veneer.

 Phoenix allows a depth to his character not clearly enough established or alluded to in the writing.